ncsa/Delta_doc/docs/source/user_guide/vscode/remote_jupyter.rst

 #.
 Install the **Jupyter** extension in VS Code, if you have not already done so.

 #.
-Complete **steps 1 thru 10** from Delta - Jupyter Notebooks (second link above), where you ``srun`` a Jupyter notebook on a compute node.
+Complete **steps 1 thru 13** of How to Run Jupyter on a Compute Node from Delta - Jupyter Notebooks (second link above).

 #.
 Follow the VS Code connect to a remote Jupyter server instructions (first link above).
-The **first URL** from your ``srun`` output is the URL you will use for the running Jupyter server.
+The **second URL** from your ``srun`` output in **step 10** of How to Run Jupyter on a Compute Node is the URL you will use for the running Jupyter server.

-   ..  image:: ../images/prog_env/03_jupyter_url.png
+..  image:: ../images/prog_env/jupyter-vscode.png
-       :alt: terminal with Jupyter workbook URL to use
+    :alt: VS Code Jupyter Notebook with the second URL pasted into the Jupyter server remote URL field.
-       :width: 600px

-..  image:: ../images/prog_env/04_jupyter_in_vscode.png
-    :alt: accessing Jupyter notebook using visual studio
-    :width: 1000px
+    :width: 800px